SalomePlatform/top_ii_vol/Readme.md

 top-ii-vol meshing tool provides sequential/parallel tools for creating volumic tetrahedral meshes from a topology (point cloud `*.xyz`).
 The volumic meshes can be extracted in Gmsh's `*.msh` format or medit's `*.mesh` and `*.meshb` format.
 The framework is written in C and C++, and uses MPI I/O and MPI for parallelization.
 One could produce distributed meshes suitable for domain-decomposition based solvers or simply non distributed meshes (single mesh) suitable for a sequential/parallel solver.

-top-ii-vol consists a total of five tools:
+top-ii-vol consists a total of four tools:

 ### 1. `top-ii-vol-PreProc`